Soft Tissue Injury - Motorcycle Accident Solicitors

 The amount of damages will depend on the type and severity of the injury.
 When damages are determined for the various injuries suffered they will almost always include an element of damages for the STI already.
 They will, in effect, be ‘part and parcel’ of the damages and will not, generally, be a separate head of claim.
 The only real exception to this is where the trauma results in major STI.

-The most common form of Soft Tissue Injury is whiplash.
-This is often undervalued, as it is treated more seriously than most injuries as it affects the spinal column.
+The most common form of soft tissue injury is whiplash.
+This is often undervalued although it should be treated more seriously than most injuries as it affects the spinal column.
 A whiplash lasting one month or more is normally worth in excess of £1,000.

 Do you think you are being advised to settle your soft tissue motorcycle injury claim for too low a sum?
 We frequently take over motorcycle accident claims where motorcyclists feel that their current solicitor (normally appointed by their motorcycle insurance company) doesn't have their best interest at heart or isn't interested in obtaining the maximum and fair level of compensation for a motorbike accident that involves soft tissue injuries.